v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 ## Challenge Success
 + Azure API for FHIR (PaaS) installed and available
-+ FHIR-Proxy (Open Source Software) installed and able to communicate with Azure API for FHIR
++ FHIR-Proxy (OSS) installed and able to communicate with Azure API for FHIR

 ## Troubleshooting
 Most often the problem is order of execution in that someone will get a token before Granting Authorization.